Mastercard redefines strategic leadership roles to drive focus on growth and digital transformation across Middle East markets

-(MENAFN- Bashir Mraish Consultancy) Mastercard has announced strategic enhancements to its leadership roles in the MENA region.
+(MENAFN- Weber Shandwick) Riyadh, Saudi Arabia - 6 May 2024: Mastercard has announced strategic enhancements to its leadership roles in the MENA region.
 The move is part of the company’s efforts to strengthen its regional leadership with a focus on fast-tracking growth, deepening stakeholder engagement and enhancing focus on its multi-rail capabilities in key markets.

 Continuing Mastercard’s successful digital transformation journey, its regional leadership will build on the momentum with a refreshed organizational design.
 The technology company has optimized its regional network through restructured division operations, combining the power of scale with its deep local market knowledge.